 We’ve discussed choosing paint colors on here before but we’re going more in depth than ever before because let’s face it.
-Finding your perfect paint color is hard!
+Finding the perfect paint color for painting your house is hard!
 There are so many different elements to consider when choosing a paint color not to mention the never ending number of paints out there!
 Choosing a paint color really is a very personal experience.
 We use this as a means to not only bring the best out in our home.
 We use paint colors as a form of self expression.
 Paint colors can make your home feel sleek and modern, comfortable and warm, and everything in between.
 The problem is, the wrong paint color can make your house NOT feel like home and no one wants that.
 We’ve put together this color series to help you feel more confident when choosing your paint colors and give you a basic understanding of how color can make an impact within your home.
 Let’s get started!

 First things, first.
 It’s important that we all have a good foundation to build our paint knowledge base.
 Here we’ll tackle Paint 101 in order to create the foundation and we’ll build upon that throughout the series.
 We know, choosing paint colors is the fun part.
 We promise we’ll get there but first a little paint history lesson.

 It’s important to note that not all paints are created equal.
 Does this mean you have to pay big bucks for the most expensive product out there?
 Not at all.
 Does it mean that the quality of the paint you use has an impact on color?
-Absolutely.
+Absolutely!
 We aren’t going to tell you that you need to go spend a small fortune buying a designer paint but when it comes to choosing paint colors, you should definitely be looking into the technology within the product you’re using.
 We know, we know – it’s paint so who cares!?
 Hear us out though.

 Paint has been around for ages and you can trace its creation back to over 100,000 years ago.
 That being said, paint has obviously changed A LOT since it first hit the scene.
 You may not know this but ready-to-go canned paint, like we grab off the store shelf today, has been around since 1866.
 Don’t think you’re browsing some ancient relic at your local hardware store though.
 The technology available in the paints we use today is actually astounding and plays a big part in the colors we see.